maproulette/maproulette3/README.md

   REACT_APP_SERVER_API_KEY='your-api-key-for-that-server'
   ```

-3. Restart your dev server if it's already running (ctrl-c then `yarn run
+3. Restart your front-end dev server if it's already running (ctrl-c then `yarn
-   start` again)
+   run start` again)

 4. Point your browser directly at the front-end server, http://127.0.0.1:3000
    by default.
 Once the page finishes loading, you should show up as signed-in